-Dealing with unemployment, whether you’ve lost your job due to redundancy or not been able to find work during the Covid-19 pandemic, can be stressful and cause anxiety.
+Dealing with unemployment, whether you’ve lost your job due to redundancy or not been able to find work, can be stressful and cause anxiety.

-With recent news headlines sharing risk of redundancy for those currently in work as well as a rise in unemployment figures throughout the UK, it’s not surprising that many people find themselves concerned about dealing with future unemployment.
+With recent news headlines sharing risk of redundancy, it’s not surprising that many people find themselves concerned about dealing with future unemployment.
 Uncertainty can be difficult to deal with at any time.
 It's natural to worry about how you may cope if you find yourself losing your job.

 So whether you’re currently unemployed or are concerned about the future, here are some tips that can help when dealing with anxiety about unemployment: